HOLO. is a research hub that connects experts with knowledge and experience about impact assessment. HOLO.

 - is an interface where customers can meet consultants and research experts.

 - The Artemisszio Foundation initiated a training program aimed at developing intercultural competencies of health workers.
-Our research program analysed the main structural problems of the Hungarian health care system and the challenges health workers face.
-Taking the findings of the research program into consideration, the Foundation was able to set up a training curriculum that fully met the needs of the target group.
+Our research project analysed the main structural problems of the Hungarian healthcare system and the challenges health workers face.
+Based on our findings, the Foundation was able to design a training curriculum that fully met the needs of the target group.

-- The Utopia Civic Association wished to tailor messages about equal opportunities to specific target groups.
+- The Utopia Civic Association ought to tailor messages about equal opportunities to specific target groups.
 Slogans of a nationwide campaign were tested with focus groups.
-The results supported the Association to fine-tune the slogans and taglines and to initiate a successful cross-media campaign.
+The results supported the Association in fine-tuning the slogans and taglines and initiating a successful cross-media campaign.

-- Our consultants conducted a research program that aimed at analysing the living conditions of young drug users and at-risk inhabitants of the Magdolna District (Budapest) youth.
-The results supported our costumer, the Megálló Group, to gain reliable information about specific subcultures and thus provide needs-responsive services.
+- Our consultants conducted a research project that aimed at analysing the living conditions of young drug users and at-risk youth in Budapest’s Magdolna quarter.
+The results supported our client, the Megálló Group, in gaining reliable information about specific subcultures and thus providing needs-responsive services.

 - Since 2013, the Community Foundation Support Programme’s (CFSP) mission is to promote the concept of community foundations in Hungary, to inspire a national community foundation movement and to provide support in developing community foundations across Hungary.
 As of 2017, three foundations graduated from the CFSP’s set-up process.
-Achievements of this period was evaluated by HOLO. in spring 2017.
-The research report is available here.
+Achievements of this period were evaluated by HOLO. in the spring of 2017.

-- We worked for the Foresee Research Group within the framework of the ALTERNATIVE program.
-The exploration aimed at identifying the factors that hinder and support the establishment of trust-based relationship between the mediators and those who are involved in specific conflicts.
-The program was implemented in close cooperation with universities and research institutions from Belgium, Norway, Serbia and the United Kingdom.
+- We worked for Foresee Research Group within the framework of the EU-funded ALTERNATIVE program, which sought to identify the factors that hinder and support the establishment of trust-based relationships between mediators and those who are involved in specific conflicts.
+The project was implemented in close cooperation with universities and research institutions from Belgium, Norway, Serbia and the United Kingdom.

-- The Speak Out Association initiated the first Hungarian prison radio, Radio B. The aim of the radio is to provide information and a communication forum for prisoners that helps them to deal with conflicts, decrease tension and prepare inmates reintegrate into society after release.
-Within the framework of the assessment, we measured the level of radio-listening, gathered feedback from the audience of the radio and evaluated the outreach plan of the Association.
+- The Speak Out Association initiated the first Hungarian prison radio, Radio B. The aim of the radio is to provide information and a communication forum for prisoners that helps them to deal with conflicts, decrease tension and prepare inmates to reintegrate into society after release.
+Within the framework of the assessment, we measured the level of radio listening, gathered feedback from the audience on the radio and evaluated the outreach plan of the Association.

-- On behalf of the Decade of Roma Integration Program Secretariat, we gathered and analysed information about grass-root initiatives that aimed at strengthening the integration of the Roma people in the field of education, work, housing and health.
-Based on the results, effective and transparent good practices from Hungary were selected.
+- On behalf of the Decade of Roma Integration Program Secretariat, we gathered and analysed information about grassroots initiatives that aimed at strengthening the integration of the Roma people in the fields of education, work, housing and health.
+Based on the results, effective and transparent good practices from Hungary were identified.

 Educational and state-run institutions

-- A formative evaluation was conducted before the implementation of the „Promoting early childhood education” program (that was financed by the European Social Fund).
-Due to the evaluation, we gained insight about the institutions and services that are available for the parents of 0-3 years children.
-The findings supported the development of the care-system.
+- A formative evaluation was conducted before the implementation of the „Promoting early childhood education” program (which was financed by the European Social Fund).
+Due to the evaluation, we gained insight into the institutions and services that are available for the parents of 0-3 years children.
+The findings supported the development of the care system.

 - We contributed to the EFOP 1.2.4 coded program (“Improving the National Crisis Telephone Information Service”) by analysing the strengths and weaknesses of the Hungarian child-protection system.
-The findings supported the development of the training-curriculum that are available for the members of the care-system.
+The findings supported the development of the training curriculum that is available for the members of the care system.

 - On behalf of the Commissioner for Educational Rights, we examined whether universities perform their legal obligations regarding the integration of disabled students.
 The findings and our recommendations contributed to changes in legalisation.